Articles on: Billing

 Please note, the base RAM is the quantity needed for the server to function properly, with no player activity.
 This is not the recommended amount.*

 Some experienced Minecraft server owners may not recommend these exact values.
-The amount of ram you choose from our picks is meant to consider all factors such as max view distance, zero optimizations, heavy plugins, etc. and is a simplified version of it.
+The amount of RAM you choose from our picks is meant to consider all factors such as high view distance, zero optimizations, heavy plugins, etc. and is a simplified version of it.

 Version Pick